Deous/ESP32-UART-Load-Bitmap/README.md

 ## How it works
 In brief - windows app acts as a data server sending bytes instantly after clicking image.
 Esp program waits for an UART_DATA event and starts loading the bitmap in screen portions because of memory limits.
-It is defined as BLOCK_LINES which is DISPLAY_HEIGHT / (n).
+It is defined as BLOCK_LINES which is DISPLAY_HEIGHT / (n). n is number of loaded image portions.
 On 4Mb boards n>=2 however if you use PSRAM board n could be set to 1
 If BLOCK_LINES=DISPLAY_HEIGHT you get maximum performance.
 I used 565 bitmap pixel format (Format16bppRgb565) which is sent already converted and resized on PC side.
+All the logging output is disabled and redirected to win app small port monitoring code.
+The monitor is very simple and because of ANSI standard being processed there might be some ascii artifacts.
 Feel free to experiment with the code - it may turn out to be usefull :wink: